-The solution of each inner minimization problems is obtained given in terms of the semifield $\mathbb{R}_{\max,+}$ where the identity $x^{y}=y^{x}$ holds for all $x,y\in\mathbb{R}$ since both sides of the identity corresponds to the arithmetic product $x\times y$.
-Based on this identity, the functions $\varphi_{i}(p)$ transform into polynomials where $p$ becomes the indeterminate as follows:
+The solution of each inner minimization problem is obtained in terms of the semifield $\mathbb{R}_{\max,+}$ as follows.
+In this semifield, the identity $x^{y}=y^{x}$ holds for all $x,y\in\mathbb{R}$ since both sides of the identity correspond to the arithmetic product $x\times y$.
+Based on this identity, the functions $\varphi_{i}(p)$ transform into polynomials, where $p$ becomes the indeterminate, to write

-As a result, the inner minimization problems in \eqref{P-minI1INminpjvarphiipj} turn to polynomial optimization problems that are solved by application of Lemma~\ref{L-minx_sumjthetajxpj}.
+As a result, the inner minimization problems in \eqref{P-minI1INminpjvarphiipj} turn to polynomial optimization problems with respect to $p$ that are solved by application of Lemma~\ref{L-minx_sumjthetajxpj}.

-To solve the outer optimization problem at \eqref{P-minI1INminpjvarphiipj}, a computational scheme based on the agglomerative clustering technique is employed that finds an optimal (near-optimal) partition.
-The solution starts with the partition of the set $\{1,\ldots,M\}$ into $M$ single-element subsets and then iteratively reduces the number of partitions by merging subsets by pairs.
+To solve the outer optimization problem at \eqref{P-minI1INminpjvarphiipj}, we apply a computational scheme based on an agglomerative clustering technique, which finds an optimal (near-optimal) partition.
+The solution starts with the partition of the set $\{1,\ldots,M\}$ into $M$ single-element subsets and then iteratively reduces the number of partitions by merging subsets in pairs.

-Each subset in a partition defines a polynomial whose minimum value becomes a characteristic of the subset, whereas the maximum of the minimums over all subsets produces the value of the objective function, which corresponds to the partition.
-At each step of the scheme, those subsets in the partition are merged for which the merged subset yields a polynomial with the least minimum value over all pairs of subsets.
-The merging process continues until the number of subsets in a new partition becomes equal to $N$.
+{Each subset in a partition defines a polynomial whose minimum value becomes a characteristic of the subset.
+The maximum of the minimums over all subsets produces the value of the objective function corresponding to the partition.
+At each step of the scheme, we merge those subsets in the partition for which the merged subset yields a polynomial with the least minimum value over all pairs of subsets.
+The merging process continues until the number of subsets in a new partition becomes equal to $N$.}

-\subsection{Error minimization procedure}
+\subsection{Error Minimization Procedure}

-A formal description of the overall procedure, which uses sample data to evaluate optimal approximation error and finds corresponding exponents in the framework of the semifield $\mathbb{R}_{\max,+}$, is given as the following algorithm.
+We give a formal description of the overall procedure, which uses sample data to evaluate the optimal approximation error and find corresponding exponents in the framework of the semifield $\mathbb{R}_{\max,+}$ in the form of Algorithm~\ref{A-MFdeltap}.

-\subsection{Polynomial approximation procedure}
+\subsection{Polynomial Approximation Procedure}

-The above algorithm plays a key role in the solution of the polynomial approximation problems in term of the semifield $\mathbb{R}_{\max.+}$.
-The solution procedure is represented as follows.
+We apply Algorithm~\ref{A-MFdeltap} as a key ingredient in the solution of the polynomial approximation problems in terms of the semifield $\mathbb{R}_{\max,+}$.
+The solution procedure is as follows (Algorithm~\ref{A-AP}).

 To conclude this section, we note that the polynomial approximation procedure, including the error minimization algorithm, assumes the max-plus algebra setting of the polynomials involved.
 However, due to the isomorphism between the semifields $\mathbb{R}_{\max,+}$ and $\mathbb{R}_{\max}$, the approximation problems given in the framework of max-algebra can be readily transformed into their counterparts in terms of max-plus algebra.
 This makes the procedure readily applicable to solve approximation problems by max-algebra polynomials.